singular-gpispace/pfd-parallel/README.md

 spack load pfd-parallel

 ```
-Note that, in particular, the environment variable `PFD_INSTALL_DIR` is available only after executing this command.
+Note, that this command needs to be executed again if you open a new terminal session.
+In particular, the environment variable `PFD_INSTALL_DIR` is available only after executing this command.

 ## Set up ssh